| The ethnographical aspects of Danube Delta region

 elements from all the people and in the same time

+by particular individualising aspects of every community.
 The diferentiating elements did not stop the peaceful

 living together of the communities: everyone had